Frequently Asked Questions

 RVs: Sorry, but Class-A motorhomes / very large RVs are NOT PERMITTED.
 Due to the nature of the terrain, there is not an appropriate space for any motorhomes with limited ground clearance.
 We will not have any way to recover stuck RVs.
 Check out your options for RV parks nearby here (note: book early, it's going to be fall "leaf" season): http://www.rvparkreviews.com/regions/North_Carolina/Fletcher.html

 VEHICLES & TRAILERS: Camping on-site at Taylor Ranch will be limited to overland rigs: trucks, vehicles with four-wheel-drive, trailers (only if pulled by four-wheel-drive truck), and purpose-built larger rigs that have four-wheel-drive.
-NOTE: 12-foot height limit due to trees.
+NOTE: 12-foot height limit due to trees around the entire venue.
 If you are bringing a trailer, you must be pulling it with a vehicle that has 4WD.
 Please make sure your trailer has adequate ground clearance.
 (Reminder: there are no hookups in this venue.)
 Quiet generators are allowed but must be turned off by 10 pm.

 HOURS OF ARRIVAL: Thursday, set-up any time between 1 pm and 7 pm; Friday or Saturday, between 8 am and 7 pm.
 NO ARRIVALS BEFORE OR AFTER THESE TIMES.
 Do not arrive before and park along the roadway, this creates serious hazards on a high-speed road and you will be towed.
 Do not arrive after 7 pm, the entrance gate will be locked.

 - Is the venue accessible for limited mobility / handicapped people?